 AQ: please update references in this section as most are dated from 1998 to 2016, with only a few from 2019 onwards – references should be approximately 5–7 years old

-(Langhorne and Legg, 2003) and should be tailored to the individual (Langhorne and Legg, 2003; Intercollegiate Stroke Working Party, 2016).
+(Langhorne and Legg, 2003) and should be tailored to the individual (Langhorne and Legg, 2003; Intercollegiate Stroke Working Party,2023).
 Disabilities after stroke are numerous, but include postural (Tasseel-Ponche et al, 2015), spatial perceptual (Utz et al, 2011), and vertical perception (Pérennou et al, 2008) deficits.
 Spatial perceptual deficits may present as pushing and neglect.
 Pushing is a term used to describe people with stroke who use their contralesional arm and leg to actively ‘push’ themselves towards the paretic side (Karnath, 2007).
 The term lateropulsion has been recommended to be used to describe any active lateral body tilt after stroke, including pushing (Dai and Pérennou, 2021; Nolan et al, 2022).
 Neglect is a disorder in which people with stroke fail to attend to the contralesional space (Cazzoli et al, 2011).
 Vertical perception is the ability to relate to gravitational upright.
 Vertical perception can be measured using three modalities (Pérennou, 2006); subjective visual vertical, subjective haptic (tactile) vertical, and subjective postural vertical.
-Deficits in vertical perception after stroke include a tilt or uncertainty in one or more of these modalities (Yelnik et al, 2002; Pérennou et al, 2008; Barra et al, 2009; Utz et al, 2011).
+Deficits in vertical perception after stroke include a tilt or uncertainty in one or more of these modalities (Yelnik et al, 2002; Pérennou et al, 2008; Barra et al, 2009; Utz et al, 2011; Fukata et al, 2020).
 It is theorised that people with stroke align themselves to an incorrectly perceived vertical that is based on the visual, vestibular and somatosensory information that they are receiving (Pérennou, 2006).

 Spatial perceptual deficits (Karnath et al, 2000; Pérennou et al, 2008; Dai et al, 2021 [AQ please clarify if this is 2021a or b?]; van der Waal et al, 2022), and postural deficits (Snowdon and Scott, 2005; Bonan et al, 2006; Barra et al, 2009) have been related to vertical perception deficits post stroke.
-Of note, people with stroke who present with spatial perceptual deficits have a poorer functional outcome (Bonan et al, 2007; Funk et al, 2011), and spend longer in rehabilitation (Babyar et al, 2015; Nolan et al, 2021).
+Of note, people with stroke who present with spatial perceptual deficits have a poorer functional outcome (Bonan et al, 2007; Funk et al, 2011; Nolan et al, 2021), and spend longer in rehabilitation (Babyar et al, 2015; Nolan et al, 2021).

 Rehabilitation therapists (eg occupational therapists and physiotherapists) should assess postural and spatial perceptual deficits following stroke (National Institute of Health and Care Excellence, 2023).
 To inform clinical reasoning and to effectively rehabilitate people who have had a stroke (hereon called stroke survivors), professionals must understand the pathology and reasons behind the clinical presentation (Higgs et al, 2008).
 There is no research into stroke professionals understanding of vertical perception deficits and their relationship with postural and spatial perceptual deficits or their understanding of the terminology associated with it.
 The reasons for this paucity of evidence is unknown, but may be from research focusing more on understanding the pathology of stroke.

 There is also limited evidence into clinically applicable treatment interventions for vertical perception deficits.
-Vertical perception can be altered by tilting the head or body in healthy individuals (Guerraz et al, 1998) and in people with deficits as a result of stroke (Yelnik et al, 2002).
+Vertical perception can be altered by tilting the head or body in healthy individuals (Guerraz et al, 1998) and in people with deficits as a result of stroke (Yelnik et al, 2002; Funk et al 2010b).
 It can also be altered by using the rod and frame effect in people with deficits as a result of stroke (Funk et al, 2011).
 The rod and frame effect occurs when a participant (in total darkness) reports a true vertical rod set within a tilted square frame as tilted in the opposite direction to the frame (Li and Matin, 2005).